Hellen-boop4/My-movie-app/README.md

 readme on checkpoint React Router Checkpoint

-Absolutely 💪 — here’s a **detailed `README.md`** you can use for your Movie App project.
-It’s written in clear, beginner-friendly language — like a mini manual — and you can paste it directly into your project root as `README.md`.

----

 ## 🎬 Movie App

 A simple React Movie Application built for learning and demonstration purposes.